Creating Chat Bots

 There are no required methods, everything is optional.

-When the Chat Bot (Script) has been initialized for the first time the Initialize method will be called.
+When the Chat Bot is initialized for the first time, the Initialize method is called.

 Tip